Spread work across multiple (all available) cores

 Actually even better for debugging is the transparent

-provides additional useful output.
+plan, which provides additional useful output.

 4.2.
 Multiple core processing on one machine